gokart23/AI-Solar/README.md

 ## Solar energy prediction using weather data

-We intend to predict solar energy based on data from five cities:
+We intend to predict solar energy based on data from six cities:
-Bhopal, Chennai, Delhi, Guwahati and Mumbai.
+Ahmedabad, Bhopal, Chennai, Delhi, Guwahati and Mumbai.

 ### Dependencies